World Rock'n'Roll Confederation: History

-As of 2011, the following nations are members of the WRRC: France, Netherlands, Switzerland, Austria, Germany, Belgium, Slovenia, Bulgaria, Canada, Italy, Sweden, Finland, Lebanon, Liechtenstein, Luxembourg, Hungary, Denmark, Czech Republic, Slovakia, Poland, Russia, Croatia, Latvia, Norway, Spain, San Marino, Ukraine, Australia, Greece, United States, Mexico, Singapore, Great Britain, Bosnia-Herzegovina, Estonia.
+As of 2011, the following nations are members of the WRRC: France, Netherlands, Switzerland, Armenia, Austria, Germany, Belgium, Slovenia, Bulgaria, Canada, Italy, Sweden, Finland, Lebanon, Liechtenstein, Luxembourg, Hungary, Denmark, Czech Republic, Slovakia, Poland, Russia, Croatia, Latvia, Norway, Spain, San Marino, Ukraine, Australia, Greece, United States, Mexico, Singapore, Great Britain, Bosnia-Herzegovina, Estonia.

 Organization

 The World Rock'n'Roll Confederation organization consists of the Presidium consisting of the President, Vice President, Treasurer, Sports Director and the General Secretary.
 The Presidium is elected by the General Meeting held in March every year.
 To the aid of the Presidium there are different commissions or commissioners who act as the Presidium's expert advisers concerning rules and judges training among other things.
 As of current there are commissioners for Lindy Hop, Boogie Woogie, Formations and a Medical Commissioner.

 The WRRC General Meeting gives the Presidium its instructions to work with and decides in which direction the federation should go.
 These decisions are made by majority vote.
 However the Presidium has a certain amount of freedom to act on its own concerning for example minor changes of rules.
 The Official language of the WRRC is English.